Pancartes

 Pancartes were medieval historical documents, drawn up by a monastery, that recorded a sequence of gifts to the monastery.
 They were created in order that the whole group of grants or gifts could be confirmed by the ruler.
 They are known from Normandy and other northern French regions.
 Sometimes they were created over a number of years as successive gifts were added to the original document.
 Generally the various grants were tied together with a narrative usually quite short, that linked the various gifts to a short history of the religious house.
 These documents were a frequent product of monastic houses in Normandy during the early 11th century and afterwards.
-Normally, they were not a product of the lay administration's chanceries, but came from ecclesiastical sources.
+Normally, they were not a product of the lay administration's chanceries, and came from ecclesiastical sources.